The project is compose of a high trained team of scientists from different backgrounds, joining to study this topic

 Dr. Michele P. Verderane

-Michele Verderane is post-doctoral fellow at Department of Experimental Psychology of the University of São Paulo, Brazil.
+Michele Verderane is a researcher of Neotropical Primates Research Group.
 She has been studying social behavior of capuchins in Brazil since 2000, including semifree-ranging groups in Parque Ecológico do Tietê, São Paulo and wild groups in the Cerrado/Caatinga, in Fazenda Boa Vista, Piauí, with the EthoCebus research team since 2005, and more recently in Atlantic Forest, at Bahia.
-At the moment, she conducts comparative research on maternal behavior and mother-infant initial interactions of wild capuchin monkeys, as part of her post-doctoral position.
 Cofounder and president of the NGO Neotropical Primates Research Group (Neoprego).

 Msc.
 BEatriz Cabrera Santana

 Beatriz is a biologist and has a Master in fauna conservation by Federal University of São Carlos.
 She is working to collect and analyse the behavioural data of the project.

 Tatiane is a biologist and has a Master in animal behavior by the Institute of Psychology at the University of São Paulo.
 She worked as a technician in the project until June/2020, collecting and analysing behavioural data on from the project fieldwork.
 She is now a Doctoral student at the Institute of Psychology at USP, conducting a project to quantify and compare capuchin monkey terrestrially and its causes in some of the sites of the CAPCULT project.

 Andrews is a biologist and a Masters student in the Institute of Psychology at University of São Paulo.
 His project is to develop and apply probe experiments to compare the probe tool use repertoire between different sites of the CAPCULT project